 Join us!
 Meetings are held virtually in 2021.
 For more information about the Coalition, or for information on upcoming meetings, contact Stephanie Helfman, Austin Public Health Program Manager, at 512-972-5222, or send an email at [email protected]

 Stepping On Program

 The program has been suspended until further notice to ensure the safety of all potential participants during the COVID-19 pandemic.
 We hope to resume in-person classes by the Fall of 2021.

 The Stepping On for falls prevention program is a free, evidence-based, licensed program, provided via one 2-hour workshop per week for 7-weeks, with one 3-hour booster class.

 The program is a free service provided by different community partner sites in Austin and/or Travis County, through Austin Pubic Health-Chronic Disease and Injury Prevention Program, in partnership with Dell Seton Medical Center at the University of Texas.

-To schedule a Stepping On for falls prevention series at your site, please contact Denise Geleitsmann at 512-972-5120 or [email protected].
+To discuss a Stepping On for fall prevention series at your site once the program resumes, please contact Denise Geleitsmann at 512-972-5120 or [email protected].